 Joseph had two ways of getting accurate positioning with Reach RS.
 The first one requires a single unit.
 Reach RS is mounted on the tractor (on the photo below Reach RS is installed on John Deere 5075e) and receives RTK corrections from the agricultural RTK subscription service.

 That provides pass to pass accuracy within 30-60 centimeters.
 Such an accuracy works fine for some spraying applications or fertilizer spreading.
 In Joseph’s area, an agricultural RTK correction subscription that provides submeter accuracy costs $750/year.
 And if you want to get centimeter-accurate positioning you have to pay twice as much for subscription, around $1650.

-So the second scenario is getting second Reach RS acting as a base and sending corrections to the rover on tractor.
-In this case for the half of a price of annual RTK subscription, you’re getting your own centimeter accurate system.
+So the second scenario is getting second Reach RS acting as a base and sending corrections to the rover on a tractor.
+In this case for the half of a price of annual RTK subscription, you’re getting your own centimeter-accurate system.
 Two Reach RS with LoRa radios provide not only return of investments just in half of the year (with savings on RTK subscription) but allows for GPS guidance for planting and other more precise applications.
 All this is very easy to install and use since the Reach RS is weatherproof and full of connectivity options.
 It may be charged on the go via USB and connects to the smartphone via Bluetooth.

 Improving positioning accuracy helps to drastically reduce input costs by avoiding over/under application of expensive fertilizers, seed, and chemical spray.
 The centimeter-accurate positioning reduces overlaps and missed zones and this helps to save time and increase yield potential.

-With the best in class GPS guidance for around $1600 (two Reach RS and an app), a small or part-time producer can now take advantages of precision farming without ongoing subscription cost.
+With the best in class GPS guidance for around $1600 (two Reach RS and an app), a small or part-time producer can now take advantages of precision farming without an ongoing subscription cost.